Foster Care Abuse Lawyer

 File a Lawsuit for Sexual Abuse You Suffered as a Child in Foster Care and Get the Justice and Compensation You Deserve

-Foster care should be a safe place for children as they are navigating one of the most challenging things any child can go through.
-But for far too many of these vulnerable children, foster care becomes the setting of unthinkable trauma, including sexual, physical, and emotional abuse.
 At Dolman Law Group, we represent children and adults who have experienced abuse while in the care of the state and the Department of Children and Families.
 Foster care abuse cases are complex and can be extremely emotional and difficult for the victims, but these lawsuits are critical to holding the system accountable.

 If you are a survivor of foster care sexual abuse or the family or guardian of a child abused in foster care, you have real options that can make a meaningful impact on your life and the lives of countless other children who are currently unprotected.
+Protecting children is paramount, and child welfare agencies and social services play a crucial role in ensuring a stable environment for foster children.
+Dolman Law Group is a national leader in foster care sexual abuse litigation.

 Legal Support for Survivors of Foster Care Abuse

 We are experts at going after powerful institutions that enable abuse or fail to stop it.
 We have filed lawsuits against some of the biggest institutions and organizations in the world, including the LDS Church (Mormons), the Catholic Church, hundreds of priests, bishops, archdioceses, many other churches, juvenile detention centers, school athletic programs, school boards, doctors and hospitals, and so many others.
+Our work has been covered by People Magazine, the Los Angeles Times and numerous other media outlets.

 The number of organizations we have gone after for sexual abuse is quite sad now that I am recounting it.